Seldom-SE/Seldom-SE.github.io/index.md

 because the player has to decide which items to go for based on the type, distance, proximity to the opponent, items they and the opponent have, etc. Picking up money bags leaves less space in your inventory and decreases your walking speed, but bringing them back to spawn is the only way to get money.
-My name isn't credited in the game because I've undergone a full name change, which I can prove.

 ### Bevy Cursed Tomb (February 2022 - March 2022)